Stewardship

 A small stewardship practice

-Because stewardship depends on familiarity with each landscape, we take on a limited number of properties.
+Because stewardship depends on familiarity with each landscape, I take on a limited number of properties.

-This allows us to visit the same sites season after season, notice subtle changes, and build a real understanding of how each landscape behaves.
-Our goal is not to manage hundreds of properties.
+This allows me to visit the same sites season after season, notice subtle changes, and build a real understanding of how each landscape behaves.
+My goal is not to manage hundreds of properties.
 It is to steward a small portfolio of landscapes well.

 The bottom line